lextoumbourou/notes/notes/reference/books/how-to-take-smart-notes.md

 * Study guides usually describe paper writing as a linear process: make decision on what to write about, plan, research, then write.
 * However, decision on what to write about has to be informed from reading you've already done on topic and other topics, to determine if it's a topic with merit.
-* Brainstorming is another technique that is often prescribed, but all the ideas that appear to originate in your brain, actual have sources that need to be traced
+* Brainstorming is another technique that is often prescribed, but all the ideas that appear to originate in your brain, actual have sources that need to be traced.
-* If you have a slip-box, you will see clusters of interest from your own reading and writing and can trust that by following your interests, interesting questions will arise.
+* Using the Zettelkasten system, your [[Permanent Notes]] will develop clusters of your own interests.
+    * Additionally, nature questions will arise that lead you to more reading.

 ## 8. Let the Work Carry You Forward

-* Having a good workflow can be a virtuous cycle: you have positive experiences that motivates you to keep going, thus creating more position experiences.
+* Having a good workflow can be a virtuous cycle: you have positive experiences that motivates you to keep going, thus creating more positive experiences.
     * Similar to endergonic reaction which releases energy, as opposed to an exergonic reaction, which requires energy.
     * Trying to motivate yourself with rewards doomed to fail - eventually you'll take a shortcut to the rewards.
 * Feedback loops crucial part of learning: nothing motivates us more than getting better at what we do.